dgaydukov/cert-aws/sa/files/sa.md

 KMS vs CloudHSM:
 * cloudHSM - your personal key encryption hardware in aws cloud
-* kmd - shared hardware tenancy, you have your own partition inside shared with other aws customers
+* kmd - shared hardware tenancy, you have your own partition inside shared with other aws customers When you use kms for every policy (for example read policy for s3) you have to add `kms:Decrypt`, so s3 would have access to kms in order to decrypt data.
+So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it.

 ###### Route53
 Route53 - is amazon DNS service that help to transform domain name into IP address.
 It's called 53, cause 53 - port of DNS.